 - Data security.
 Technology is important, but nothing can impede the frequent business traveler more than having your personal or financial information stolen.
 Travel and Transport’s Guide to Cybersecurity and Privacy for Business Travel is full of tips and tactics that will allow you to shield yourself from data privacy breaches and to minimize their impact when they occur.

 There are plenty of other necessities, tools and gadgets for business travelers that didn’t make it into our top 10 list, including a travel pillow, moisturizer, probiotics, small exercise equipment, a good pen and journal, clip-on camera lens, chargers and power adapters, and more.
 What are your recommendations for the most important things that a business traveler needs while they’re on the road?
-Let us know on Twitter, Facebook or LinkedIn.
+Share your frequent business traveler tips with us on Twitter, Facebook or LinkedIn.